alex-denisov-ca/Franka_SubdermalObjectDetectionRemoval/README.md

 # Robot-assisted Subdermal Foreign Object Detection and Removal For Franka Panda

 ## **Quick Start Guide**
-This Project is for use with the Franka Emika Panda cobot and the Healson C30L ultrasound probe; and similar probes and cobots.
+This project is for use with the Franka Emika Panda cobot and the Healson C30L ultrasound probe, as well as similar probes and cobots.

 The project uses the Franka robot alongside an ultrasound probe to scan a section of ultrasound gel or water; the medium will mimic human flesh.
-Within the medium, there will be one or more metallic bolts or other objects that simulate shrapnel subdermally embedded.
-The project consists of three parts:
+Within the medium, one or more metallic bolts or other objects will simulate shrapnel subdermally embedded.

 *(0): Startup*<br />
-Connect to the Franka control interface and ensure everything is properly initialized; such as the joints are unlocked, robot is not reflex-locked, and is not user-stopped.
+Connect to the Franka control interface and ensure everything is properly initialized; joints are unlocked, and the robot is not reflex-locked or user-stopped.
-First, set the z component of the end effector to 150mm in Franka Desk, and measure the weights of the probe, grippers and holders (print and user depedant).
+First, set the z component of the end effector to 150mm in Franka Desk, also measure and set the weight of the Franka hand including the probe, grippers and holders (print and user depedant).
 Second, enable the [FCI](https://frankaemika.github.io/docs/getting_started.html)

-Install dependencies and hardware; see further sections for instructions.
+Install printed hardware to the Franka hand, seal important electrical components on and around the robot, set your tray/working area, then fill the tray with the preferred medium and insert foreign bodies.

 Then start the docker container included in the "docker" directory within "csc496":
     run build_docker_container.sh